August Derleth: Life

 to Weird Tales magazine.
-Derleth won a place on the O'Brien Roll of Honor for Five Alone, published in Place of Hawks, but was first found in Pagany magazine.
+Derleth won a place on the O'Brien Roll of Honor for Five Alone, published in Place of Hawks, but was first published in Pagany magazine.

 As a result of his early work on the Sac Prairie Saga, Derleth was awarded the prestigious Guggenheim Fellowship; his sponsors were Helen C. White, Nobel Prize-winning novelist Sinclair Lewis and poet Edgar Lee Masters of Spoon River Anthology fame.

 In the mid-1930s, Derleth organized a Ranger's Club for young people, served as clerk and president of the local school board, served as a parole officer, organized a local men's club and a parent-teacher association.
 He also lectured in American regional literature at the University of Wisconsin and was a contributing editor of Outdoors Magazine.

 With longtime friend Donald Wandrei, Derleth founded Arkham House in 1939.
 Its initial objective was to publish the works of H. P. Lovecraft, with whom Derleth had corresponded since his teenage years.
 At the same time, he began teaching a course in American Regional Literature at the University of Wisconsin.

 In 1941, he became literary editor of The Capital Times newspaper in Madison, a post he held until his resignation in 1960.
 His hobbies included fencing, swimming, chess, philately and comic-strips (Derleth reportedly used the funding from his Guggenheim Fellowship to bind his comic book collection, most recently valued in the millions of dollars, rather than to travel abroad as the award intended.).
 Derleth's true avocation, however, was hiking the terrain of his native Wisconsin lands, and observing and recording nature with an expert eye.